 Kosta Karakashyan is a Bulgarian-Armenian

-exploring emotion through motion and words.
+exploring emotion through motion and stories.

 Kosta has written for Dance Magazine, Single Step Foundation, FashionBeans, Independent Fashion Bloggers, and more.
 He writes art criticism, essays on art, culture, identity, education, and human rights, and journal entries on his own projects and process.